The Micro-Aggregated Profit Share: Aggregation Results on Market Power

 \textbf{The Macro Approach}.
 The macroeconomic approach starts by recognizing that the aggregate value added of an economy is equal to the sum of compensation to factors of production and a residual term, here labeled ``wedge income,'' that captures all other sources of income.
 Under the usual assumption that there are only two factors of production---capital and labor---we can write

-where $\text{GDP}$ is aggregate value added, $WL$ is labor compensation, and $RK$ are (gross-of-depreciation) capital rents.
-In theory, the term ``wedge income'' does not only capture profit income but also any income that accrues to other wedges such as taxes on production and sales, tariffs, etc.\footnote{\cite{karabarbounis2019accounting} refer to the term that we call wedge income as ``factorless income.''
-Since, in practice, such a term also reflects measurement error caused by mismeasuring capital or its user cost, as well as by incorrectly imputing payments to labor, this term could contain factor income, and thus we find ``wedge income'' to be more appropriate terminology.} In the absence of wedges other than monopolistic or monopsonistic wedges, we can write
+where $\text{GDP}$ is aggregate value added, $WL$ is labor compensation, and $RK$ are imputed (gross-of-depreciation) capital rents.
+In theory, the term ``wedge income'' does not only capture profit income but also any income that accrues to other wedges such as taxes on production and sales, tariffs, etc.\footnote{\cite{karabarbounis2019accounting} refer to the term we call wedge income as ``factorless income.''}$^,$\footnote{In practice, the term wedge income may reflect some factor income because of measurement error caused by mismeasuring capital or its user cost, as well as by incorrectly imputing payments to labor.} In the absence of wedges other than monopolistic or monopsonistic wedges, we can write

 and then compute the aggregate profit share as

 where $\Lambda_\Pi$ is the profit share, $\Lambda_L$ is the labor share, and $\Lambda_K$ is the capital share.